-• Transportation to medical appointments & pharmacy.
+- Transportation to medical appointments & pharmacy.
 Depending on your specific plan, you are eligible to receive 4 or more free transportation rides per year to Plan-approved locations.
 Please use your rides wisely.
 Use this benefit for the more important appointments first so that you don't run out of rides.
 This benefit will help you keep your doctor's appointments and pick up your prescriptions.
-All you have to do is call Ride 2 MD, the Plan's contracted transportation company at 1-888-994-1545 to schedule a ride.
-To ensure availability, please call 3 business days in advance of your appointment date.

-• Meals delivered after an inpatient hospital stay.
-If you have an inpatient admission to the hospital overnight or longer, you may be eligible to have 10 free meals delivered to your home.
-This benefit gives you the peace of mind in knowing that you won't have to cook when ged home, please contact Member Services at 1-800-401-2740 or TTY/ TDD: 711.
+All you have to do is call Access2Care, the Plan's contracted transportation company at 1-888-994-1545 to schedule a ride.
+To ensure availability, please call 3 business days in advance of your appointment date. - Meals delivered after a hospital stay.
+If you have an inpatient admission to the hospital overnight or longer, you are eligible to have 10 free meals delivered to your home.
+This benefit gives you the peace of mind in knowing that you won't have to cook when you first get home.
+These meals are also available with certain dietary restrictions (low sodium, fat and sugar... etc).
+For more information or to place an order after being discharged home, please contact Member Services at 1-800-401-2740 or TTY/TDD: 711.

-• Gym access.
+Gym access.
 Get a SilverSneakers® Fitness Membership at no cost to you!
 With access to thousands of locations, you will have use of the equipment, pools, saunas and other amenities.
 You can also order a SilverSneakers® Home Fitness Kit if that is more convenient!

-With SilverSneakers[®] Steps, you can get fit at home or when you travel.
-Designed for your lifestyle and fitness level, Steps includes a choice of four kits - stress release, strength, walking and yoga.
+With SilverSneakers® Steps, you can get fit at home or when you travel.
+Designed for your lifestyle and fitness level, steps includes a choice of four kits - stress release, strength, walking and yoga.
 Each comes with its own topic-specific instructions and exercise tool.

-For the most current directory of participating gyms, please visit the SilverSneakers® website at www.silversneakers.com or contact customer service at 1-855-585-2389, Monday through Friday, 8 a.m. - 8 p.m.
-EST.
+For the most current directory of participating gyms, please visit the SilverSneakers® website at www. silversneakers.com or contact customer service at 1-855-585-2389, Monday through Friday, 8 a.m. - 8 p.m.

 Freedom Health cares about its members' well-being and we hope these added services prove to be helpful to you.
-If you have any questions, please contact Member Services at Toll Free: 1-800-401-2740 or TTY/TDD: 711.
+If you have any questions, please contact member services at Toll Free: 1-800-401-2740 or TTY/TDD: 711.